 Mission Statement –

-Educate and Enlighten, Engage and Equip adults with culturally relevant and Biblically informed resources to assist them to Seize the moments of a child’s first seven years for optimal gain in their spiritual, physical, cognitive, social, and emotional development and while Malleable toward the truth of God’s love in their lives.
+Educate and Enlighten, Engage and Equip adults with culturally relevant and Biblically informed resources to assist them to Seize the moments of a child’s first seven years for optimal gain in their spiritual, physical, cognitive, social, and emotional development and while malleable toward the truth of God’s love in their lives.

 The first seven years of life are critical investments in the life of all human beings.
-So many elements of a person develop at this critical window of time including spiritual, physical, and language, social, emotional and processing skills.
+So many elements of a person develop at this critical window of time including spiritual, physical, cognitive and language, social, emotional and processing skills.

 C EES is the brainchild of Deborah Carter, PhD after raising her own two children, developing two Christian preschools, serving in many other public and church related venues and most recently serving eight years with a large Christian organization who served educators in private faith-based schools.
 Deborah completed her dissertation on Biblical Worldview Expression of Four-Year-Old Children and shortly after, the company formed in October 2012.
 The organizing board includes President, Administrative support, and an Advisory Council composed of Christian Early Educators, Professors, Theologians, and pastors.